US says 2 soldiers killed, 6 wounded in Afghanistan attack

 Afghanistan’s defense ministry said one Afghan soldier was also killed and three injured in the assault.

 A member of Nangarhar’s provincial council, Ajmal Omer, told The Associated Press that the gunman was killed.
-Neither the U.S. military nor the Afghan defense ministry have confirmed the attacker’s fate.
+Neither the U.S. military nor the Afghan defense ministry has confirmed the attacker’s fate.

 Sgt.
 1st Class Javier Jaguar Gutierrez, 28, of San Antonio, Texas and Sgt.
 1st Class Antonio Rey Rodriguez, 28, of Las Cruces, New Mexico both died, officials said.